elcoco/microdot/README.md

 # Microdot - a simple dotfiles manager
 TODO: update readme
 ## Introduction
-I got really annoyed by the fact that my dotfiles were difficult to maintain.
+Managing dotfiles is an annoying task.
 Just simply putting them in a git repository and creating symlinks in the appropriate places works, but becomes a tedious job very quickly.
-Also if you try to manage one repository for multiple systems that require different versions of the same dotfile you'll need a more flexible solution.
+Also if you try to manage one repository for multiple systems that require different versions of the same dotfile, you'll need a more flexible solution.

 Microdot tries to be just that.